Mazux/youbook-master/README.md

 Welcome to YouBook
 =================

-Youbook is a flexible social networking system written with the Humhumb framework.
+Youbook is a flexible social networking system written with the Humhub framework.

 - <a href="http://nekgames.com/youbook" target="_blank">**Learn About Youbook**</a>